Rated Excellent Online

 Together Money in particular has a strong track record of accepting a wide range of non-standard construction types, including many that high-street lenders would decline.
 They take a common-sense underwriting approach that considers the specific characteristics of each property rather than applying rigid criteria.

-When working with a broker on a non-standard construction secured loan, it helps to have as much documentation as possible about the property — including any structural surveys, builder's details, PRC certificates and evidence of any works carried out — to present to the lender at the outset.
+When working with a broker on a non-standard construction secured loan, it helps to have as much documentation as possible about the property — including any structural surveys, builder’s details, PRC certificates and evidence of any works carried out — to present to the lender at the outset.
 The more information available, the more efficiently the underwriter can reach a decision.
+Expect the valuation fee to be modestly higher (£100-£300 above a standard valuation) to reflect the greater detail required.

 Important: Your home may be repossessed if you do not keep up repayments on your mortgage.
 There will be a fee for mortgage advice.
 The actual rate available will depend on your circumstances.
 Think carefully before securing other debts against your home.